-St. Paul's was home to the city's first Head Start classroom in 1966.
+St. Paul's was home to Paterson's first Head Start classrooms in 1966.
 It established the Food Pantry in 1970 and the Emergency Men's Shelter in 1984.
 In the fall of 1990, it incorporated St. Paul's Community Development Corporation as a separate, nonprofit, 501(C)(3), tax-exempt entity to consolidate and enhance its outreach efforts.

-SPCDC's initial objective was to improve service delivery, expand funding possibilities, and increase volunteer leadership beyond the Vestry of St. Paul's Church.
-Today, SPCDC provides various human service programs to more than 6,000 families and individuals annually, including adult basic education, workforce development training, and affordable housing.
+SPCDC's initial objective was to improve service delivery, expand funding possibilities and increase volunteer leadership beyond the Vestry of St. Paul's Church.
+Today, SPCDC provides various human service programs to more than 5,000 families and individuals annually, including adult basic education, workforce development training, and affordable housing.
 Over 200 volunteers per year support our full-time staff.
-The ethnic and socioeconomic mix of our board of directors and staff reflects the diversity of the community we serve.
+The ethnic and socioeconomic mix of our board of directors and staff reflects the diversity of the community served.

 The mission of St. Paul's Community Development Corporation is to serve as an agent of hope, partnering with others to provide need driven services that improve the quality of life and encourage greater self-sufficiency.